 Now paralleled to the Greek myth of Artemis and Actaeon:

 The goddess Artemis - seemingly a grown woman, but paradoxically one destined never to reach menarche (the "eternal teenager" ) - is observed (probably accidentally) by a young huntsman(Actaeon) as she bathes naked in a stream.
 He stares in fascination and awe at "the most beautiful vision ever beheld by man" (to quote a title from a hilarious silent movie made of the myth in the 1920's).
 But his harmless voyeurism leads to tragedy; Diana sees him, and fears he will boast of what he's seen.
-And so she turns him instantly into a stag - which his own 50 hounds then tear apart
+And so she turns him instantly into a stag - which his own 50 hounds then tear apart.

 I thought it would be a great piece of site specific performance to combine these myths and perform them in the valley between Bowman's nose and hounds tor, which are easily visible on either side.
 Dartmoor and Med Theatre were great.
 I think site specific performance may be my medium and I am now considering it for work in my dissertation.